vaidik1n1ly/Cybersecurity-Portfolio/Network_Attack_Analysis/readme.md

-This incident report was prepared as a part of course activity for the Google Cybersecurity course.
+This network attack analysis was performed as a part of course activity for the Google Cybersecurity course.